 - Self-service: Empowers developers with search, customizable dashboard, reporting, and multi-tenancy for efficient resource management and data integrity.

-- Security: Offers SSO/AD authentication, RBAC, Kafka Security protocols, audit trails, and multi-tenancy to address diverse security needs.
+- Security: Offers SSO/AD authentication, RBAC, Apache Kafka Security protocols, audit trails, and multi-tenancy to address diverse security needs.

 - Automation: Streamlines tasks like resource provisioning, topic promotion, metadata sync, backup/restore, and notifications for time and cost savings.